 The journey of Ram, Laxman, and Sita to the forests was nicely written.
 Little bit changes are made here as well.
 Like Jatayu with them, Vibhishan & Surpanakha staying with Ram-Sita and Laxman… it is something unexpected.
 I found as Amish wanted fast forward the story here.
 The book ends when Raavan kidnapped and Hanuman is on his way to help Ram & Laxman.

 The one line from this book I liked the most is “…Patriots are often called traitors by the very people they choose to serve, till history passes the final judgment.”

 To end this blog which went bigger than I thought, I would give this book 7.5/10.
 I enjoyed this book and got annoyed at some stages.
-Appreciate the simple language Amish used throughout the book, you don’t have keep the dictionary open while reading.
-I will wait for the second book of Ram Chandra Series.
+Appreciate the simple language Amish used throughout the book, you don’t have to keep the dictionary open while reading.
+I will wait for the second book of the Ram Chandra Series.

 You can read more book reviews by me here.